OpenTOSCA/opentosca-vintner/docs/docs/usage.md

 ## Start the Server

-Vintner can be used in a distributed manner by starting the corresponding server.
+Vintner can be used as server.
 To start the server, run the following command.

 ```shell linenums="1"